Hub seminar series

 With the hub already allied with key industry partners, from the BBC and Ofcom to Siemens and Wm Morrison Supermarkets, new collaborations have emerged over the course of the first year.
 These include a collaboration with Microsoft Research, where topology was used to study the shape of LLM activations under adversarial influences, and a partnership with Oxford Drug Design, to improve virtual ligand screening in the drug development pipeline by leveraging geometric data analysis.

-The hub’s first year also established major inroads into government, notably a partnership led by Professor Tom Coates at Imperial.
-Coates developed a training course entitled AI Fundamentals, which his team continues to deliver to civil servants across government, with bespoke versions being offered to incoming civil servants with AI in their remits.
-The collaboration brings an additional £3.2 million in funding, with the creation of the new Policy Forum at Imperial led by Coates, and three new PDRA positions.
+The hub’s first year also established major inroads into government, notably a partnership led by Professor Tom Coates and Dr Sara Veneziale at Imperial.
+Coates and Veneziale developed a training course entitled AI Fundamentals, which their team continues to deliver to civil servants across government, with bespoke versions being offered to AI-focused departments such as DSIT and the AI Security Institute.
+The collaboration brings an additional £1.2 million in funding, and three new PDRA positions hosted by the Imperial Policy Forum.

 The growing ambition of the Erlangen AI Hub does not end there.
 A groundbreaking Taxonomy for AI Technologies, spearheaded by Professor Peter Grindrod at Oxford, is set to be rolled out.
 Built using simple language, the Taxonomy will act as a road map to help those in industry and beyond to better understand and incorporate AI technologies into their operations, and to help non-experts engage with the uses of AI in a more meaningful way.